pingcap/docs/troubleshoot-lock-conflicts.md

 ![read-write conflict](/media/troubleshooting-lock-pic-04.png)

-If Txn0 of a transaction has been completed for the Prewrite Phase to the target key, and then which is the status of the Commit Phase right now.
-At the same time, the Txn1 is reading to the same target key.
-Txn1 needs to read start_ts which is later than the commit_ts of the latest version of the target key.
-When the Txn1’s  start_ts is later than the Txn0's lock_ts, the Txn1 must be waiting for the target key 's lock has been cleanup, but it hasn’t done.
-As a result, The Txn1 can’t confirm the Txn0 has been committed or not.
-That scene is a read-write conflict between the Txn1 and the Txn0.
+Txn0 completes the Prewrite phase and enters the Commit phase.
+At this time, Txn1 requests to read the same target key.
+Txn1 needs to read the target key of the latest commit_ts that is smaller than its start_ts.
+Because Txn1’s start_ts is smaller than Txn0's lock_ts, Txn1 must wait for the target key's lock to be cleaned, but it hasn’t been done.
+As a result, Txn1 cannot confirm whether Txn0 has been committed or not.
+Thus, a read-write conflict between Txn1 and Txn0 happens.

-You can  use two way for analyses to confirm read-write conflict in the TiDB:
+You can detect the read-write conflict in your TiDB cluster by the following ways:

 1. Monitoring metrics and logs of the TiDB server